Actinarium/Rhythm/README.md

 > This module is discontinued in favor of [Material Cue][mcue] app and will not receive new functionality.

 If you want to switch overlays for the views in your app at runtime, you can setup Rhythm Control.
-This module allows to make **groups** with many views and overlays attached to them, and then separately control which overlay is displayed in which group.
+This module allows to define groups with many views and overlays attached to them, and then separately control which overlay is displayed over all views in a particular group.
 This can be done with a Rhythm Control notification², where you can cycle through the groups (1 › 2 › 3 › … › last › 1) and current group’s overlays (1 › 2 › 3 › … › last › no overlay › 1):

 ![Rhythm Control notification](http://actinarium.github.io/Rhythm/assets/rhythm-control-small.png)